 Learning To Love Myself and Identifying my Needs

 In the beginning, I did not know how to feel worthy of love and felt unlovable.
-I had to learn how to love and believe in myself, believe that I was worthy and believe in the power of self love.
-I developed self respect by cutting away from people who showed disrespect for me or themselves and situations that made me feel bad about myself.
-I refused to be manipulated by others who tried to make me feel guilty so that I would do what they wanted and I learnt to say no. I found that if you love yourself first, love and respect of others will follow.
+I had to learn how to love and believe in myself, believe that I was worthy, and believe in the power of self-love.
+I developed self-respect by cutting away from people who showed disrespect for me or themselves and situations that made me feel bad about myself.
+I refused to be manipulated by others who tried to make me feel guilty so that I would do what they wanted and I learned to say no. I found that if you love yourself first, love and respect for others will follow.

-I learnt to identify my negative beliefs about myself and there were many.
-I had to learn to identify the critical inner voice and stop calling myself names like, 'Stupid', Worthless', 'Ugly' and so on.
-No one was calling me these names but myself and I no longer accept that kind of internal talk.
+I learned to identify my negative beliefs about myself and there were many others.
+I had to learn to identify the critical inner voice and stop calling myself names like, 'Stupid', Worthless', 'Ugly', and so on.
+No one was calling me these names but I and I no longer accept that kind of internal talk.
 Loving myself meant that no more would I accept abuse from anyone, not even myself because I am worth more than that.

 Another need I had was not to have to celebrate the Christmas period that I dread.
 In the past and when my children were younger I admitted to a family member my fear and distress at the thought of having to deal with the Christmas period and all that it entailed.
 I was called selfish for not wanting to celebrate and I kept my fear to myself for the next forty years.
 Now I know that it is important for me to acknowledge my fear of Christmas and do what pleases me instead of living in fear and guilt.

-What needs do you have that you are not honouring or respecting?
+What needs do you have that you are not honoring or respecting?